sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-10-Example-Gradle-With-Poi.md

 of NBA Teams.

-However, without understanding the specific usages of the `org.json` Library, you can probably skim over the code an broadly understand what it does.
+However, without understanding the specific usages of the `org.json` Library, you can probably skim over the code and broadly understand what it does.

 * `BallDontLieReader` accesses the "Ball Don't Lie" API to get the JSONObject for `NBATeamReader`
 * `NBATeamReader` uses the JSONObject from `BallDontLieReader` to create a `List<NBATeam>`